extemporelang/extemporelang.github.io/_docs/overview/quickstart.md

 ## Beyond "Hello..." {#beyond-hello}

-These simple snippets gloss over some subtleties of what's going on.
-But hey, if you've started quickly(ish), then this page has done its job.
-To understand the subtleties, read the rest of the documentation :)
+These simple code examples gloss over some subtleties of what's going on.
+But hey, if you've managed to get started quickly(ish), then this _Quickstart_page has done its job.
+To understand the subtleties, well, that's what the rest of the documentation is for 😊